PSDI Variability Plot Generator

 To create a plot:

-1. Enter the number of times you repeated the experiment in the Number of reaction outcome values field.
+- Enter the number of times you carried out the experiment in the Number of reaction outcome values field.
 This value sets the number of fields into which you can add your values.
+You can also use the + and - buttons to add and remove fields.

-2. Add the measurements from a single experiment run in each Reaction outcome values field.
+- Add the value of the reaction outcome from each single iteration of the experiment in the Reaction outcome values field.

-6. Click Generate plot to generate a plot showing your data together with the mean yield and confidence intervals.
+A variability plot is automatically generated showing your data together with the mean yield and confidence intervals.

 Customise your variability plot

-2. (Optional) Click Customise plot to customise your variability plot.
-Expand Markers, Confidence interval, and Fonts to set your preferences.
+- (Optional) Click Customise plot to configure additional settings for your variability plot.
 You can view your changes in the preview.
-Click Close to exit the Customise variability plot dialog.

 Download or copy your variability plot

-3. Click Generate plot to create the plot with your chosen settings.
+- Click the Download plot button to download the plot with your chosen settings.
 The file will be saved to your Downloads folder.

 What to do next